THE MURAL WAS A PROJECT OF ENSBC.

 A MURAL CELEBRATING BIRDS AND PICTURING THREE BIRDS THREATENED BY CLIMATE CHANGE AND HABITAT LOSS.

-The ENSBC mural "Birds of Concern" is up as of September 20, 2021 on the east wall of Maya Papaya on the northwest corner of Green Bay Road and Central Street in Evanston!
+The ENSBC mural "Birds of Concern" was completed in September 20, 2021 on the east wall of Maya Papaya on the northwest corner of Green Bay Road and Central Street in Evanston!
+ENSBC partnered with Evanston's Art Encounter to find the artist and fund the mural.

-Our mural artist is Tyrue "Slang" Jones, a well-known muralist in the Chicago area.
+Our mural artist is Tyrue "Slang" Jones, a well-known muralist, formerly living in the Chicago area.

 Our mural follows a tradition that began in New York City in 2014 and came to Chicago in 2016, called the Audubon Mural Project.

 In this ENSBC project, art and science come together to highlight the beauty of birds that people in the ENSBC area are likely to see, particularly during spring and fall migration.
 Ecology and ornithology merge with art.
-We hope to use the mural as a tangible display of the importance of birds.
-Along with the mural, we have produced a bookmark with a photo of the mural, explaining the plight of birds today in light of habitat loss and climate change, and what can be done locally.
 This project is in accord with Evanston’s Climate Action Resilience Plan (CARP).

 In a contest among ENSBC members for the favorite bird of concern to recommend for the muralist to choose among, these five birds were the top vote-getters: